j6villanueva/cse15l-lab-reports/LabReport4-Vim.md

 # Part 2

+## Times, Difficulties
+### VScode --> SCP: 3:43
+I ran into difficulties remembering the destination to scp to but no biggie on time loss.

+### Directly on server --> Vim: 2:03
+I ran into difficulties trying to remember how to navigate Vim again but after pushing some keys the movements came back to me.

 ## Question 1
 ### Which of these two styles would you prefer using if you had to work on a program that you were running remotely, and why?

+I prefer using Vim direcly on the server out of both styles if I were working on a program remotely.
+Even though I am not used to using them this was way more convenient as I was already on the server and I didn't have to think further about copying stuff over, logging in the server, and jumping into the correct diretory to run the tests.

 ## Question 2
 ### What about the project or task might factor into your decision one way or another?
 (If nothing would affect your decision, say so and why!)

+ If I was changing large amounts of code I would most likely just adjust the files in VS code and SCP them over but for quick fixes I prefer to be on the server and use Vim